symfony/symfony-docs/cookbook/deployment/heroku.rst

 directory, which isn't ideal as Heroku uses an `ephemeral file system`_.
 On Heroku, the best way to handle logging is using Logplex, and the best way to send log data to Logplex is by writing to ``STDERR`` or ``STDOUT``.
-Luckily Symfony2 uses the excellent Monolog library for logging, and so a new log destination is just a config file change away.
+Luckily Symfony2 uses the excellent Monolog library for logging and so a new log destination is just a config file change away.

 Open ``app/config/config_prod.yml`` file, locate ``monolog/handlers/nested``